 In this series I loosely combine traces of African and African American culture with renaissance undertones.
 Specifically focusing on Black hair which is often labeled unkempt.

-The production of this series involved amplifying and combining hairstyles, manipulating and combining features , and often merging and piecing together eyes from various sources with my subjects eyes resulting in them appearing more knowing & directly connected to lost ancestry celebrating African lineage and the varying beauty of Black children.
+The production of this series involved amplifying and combining hairstyles, manipulating and combining features , and often merging and piecing together eyes from a variety of different sources with my subjects eyes resulting in them appearing more knowing & directly connected to lost ancestry celebrating African lineage and the varying beauty of Black children.